BI Beach Cleanup

 Bainbridge Island's shoreline is a mix of public and private property.
 We've identified public road ends and beaches in our map and list below so that we are focusing on publicly accessible areas.
 Please stay on the beach and off of lawns and shoreline vegetation -HOWEVER- if you are at a public road-end or beach, we really encourage you to make sure you're also looking high up into the wrack line (line of debris left behind at high tides) for plastics.
 Do not pick up debris if you are not sure if it belongs to an upland owner; if you happen onto private property and are asked to leave by a homeowner, please respect their wishes.

 We suggest bags or buckets and gloves (gardening gloves can work well).
-You can borrow buckets, gloves, trash grabbers, and take pick up bags from our team at the Miller Rd gravel lot just north of New Brooklyn Road, starting at 8:30 am on the event day.
+We are not supplying gloves this year.
+You can borrow buckets, trash grabbers, and take pick up bags from our team at the Miller Rd gravel lot just north of New Brooklyn Road, starting at 8:30 am on the event day.

 WHAT DO I DO WITH THE TRASH I'VE COLLECTED?